mjheitland/tfeksebs/README.md

 ## Manual steps to configure kubectl, deploy pod and service and test web server

-* configure kubectl:<br>
+* configure kubectl:
 ```
-aws eks --region eu-west-1 update-kubeconfig --name eksebs<br>
+aws eks --region eu-west-1 update-kubeconfig --name eksebs
-kubectl get svc<br>
+kubectl get svc
 kubectl get nodes
 ```

-* deploy Kubernetes pod:<br>
+* deploy Kubernetes pod:
 ```
-kubectl apply -f deployment.yaml<br>
+kubectl apply -f deployment.yaml
-kubectl get deployment eksebs-deployment -o yaml<br>
+kubectl get deployment eksebs-deployment -o yaml
 kubectl get pods
 ```

-* deploy Kubernetes service (adds an ELB so that we can reach the pod from outside):<br>
+* deploy Kubernetes service (adds an ELB so that we can reach the pod from outside):
 ```
-kubectl apply -f service.yaml<br>
+kubectl apply -f service.yaml
 kubectl get service eksebs-service
 ```

-* test the app running on Docker in a Kubernetes cluster in the browser (use the output from the last command):<br>
+* test the app running on Docker in a Kubernetes cluster in the browser (use the output from the last command):
 ```
-a83db63935a0e4de0ad8460e1971db19-1300743338.eu-west-1.elb.amazonaws.com<br>
+a83db63935a0e4de0ad8460e1971db19-1300743338.eu-west-1.elb.amazonaws.com
 ```
 should return "Hello world!"